chloezxyy/scroll-dapp/README.md

 - For each pull request, I have added vercel preview for each PR.
 You can check the PRs for the preview link.
 This is to ensure that the code is working as expected before merging it to the main branch.
-- Please merge the PR on the `develop` branch to the `main` branch to see the latest changes.
+- Please merge the PR on the `develop` branch to the `main` branch to deploy the latest changes.